 Rodrigo:24:50Right?
 So all those optimizations are trying to answer the same question in different ways.
 This idea of creating balance in the portfolio and max and if everybody has the same Sharpe ratio, then there are different ways of estimating uh, how you define risk and then how you estimate correlations.
-So we like to use them all generally in our optimization than a handful of them, because we, we can’t say for certain than any one is going to be the best over the next five years.
+So we like to use them all generally in our optimizations, a handful of them, because we, we can’t say for certain than any one is going to be the best over the next five years.
 They’re all reasonably sound, so we want to minimize the chances of being specifically wrong.

-We want to be broad the correct, we use them all.
+We want to be broadly correct, we use them all.
 Now we have a portfolio that is balanced, that is providing the best return per unit of risk, theoretically.
 Does that necessarily mean that we’re going to get the best absolute return for our, for our portfolios, for our clients?

 Adam:25:35Well, no. I mean, obviously there are ways that we can systematically tilt portfolios to investments that have a higher expected return.
-We’ve been through some of those systematic factors, uh, in, in previous episodes of this series, talking about momentum, value, trend, carry, low Beta, etc. So there’s absolutely ways to, to tilt portfolios towards characteristics that are likely to predict higher future returns.
-The point is that if you don’t have any active views on returns, then these, these risk efficient optimizations, minimum variance optimization in the equity space, risk parity optimization, and the asset allocation space are likely ex ante to produce mean variants optimal outcomes.
+We’ve been through some of those systematic factors, uh, in, in previous episodes of this series, talking about momentum, value, trend, carry, low beta, etc. So there’s absolutely ways to, to tilt portfolios towards characteristics that are likely to predict higher future returns.
+The point is that if you don’t have any active views on returns, then these, these risk efficient optimizations, minimum variance optimization in the equity space, risk parity optimization, in the asset allocation space, are likely ex ante to produce mean variance optimal outcomes.
 So you’re going to get the highest long term expected return per unit of risk.
 All things equal.

 Mike:26:33I love it.
-So it is, it is the, the, the questions we should be asking ourselves is, is what can we estimate and what risks are rewarded.
+So it is, it is the, the, the questions we should be asking ourselves is, is what can we estimate and what risks are being rewarded.
 And if we can, if we can answer those questions honestly and accurately, they can lead to better optimizations.
-And there’s a decision tree in the portfolio optimization machine paper that helps you walk through that.
+And there’s a decision tree in the Portfolio Optimization Machine paper that helps you walk through that.
 Now what I want to do is just, we’re running a little bit long so I do want to kind of wrap this up, but I do, we, we do want to leave you with some of the dangers of, um you know some of the out of the box solutions or some of the things that you’ll run across if you start to dig down this rabbit hole.

-And uh, we don’t want you to be surprised by them or give up on some of the challenges because you know, ah small differences in assumptions can sometimes lead to some large swings in allocations.
+And uh, we don’t want you to be surprised by them or give up on some of the challenges because you know, small differences in assumptions can sometimes lead to some large swings in allocations.
 And maybe Adam, can you address that as, as sort of our final point as we, as we wrap, uh this session up?

 Adam:27:32Absolutely.
-So Chopra and Ziemba uh, in a, in a paper in the 1990s showed that ah errors in returns are about 50 times more dangerous in terms of portfolio outcomes than errors in estimates of volatility and correlation.
+So Chopra and Ziemba in a paper in the 1990s showed that errors in returns are about 50 times more dangerous in terms of portfolio outcomes than errors in estimates of volatility and correlation.
 So the real danger here is in, is in misestimating returns and, and you know, even a small error in the estimate of returns can have a very substantial impact on, uh the holdings of the portfolio.
-And also the long-term outcome of that portfolio, just think it’s worth giving a short example.
-Consider ah, a portfolio you’re trying to allocate between U.S. SMP500, Nasdaq, and small cap stocks and Barclay’s aggregate for bonds.
+And also the long-term outcome of that portfolio, I just think it’s worth giving a short example.
+Consider ah, a portfolio you’re trying to allocate between U.S. S&P 500, Nasdaq, and small cap stocks and Barclay’s Aggregate for bonds.

 So you’ve got your estimated returns for the different stock indices and the bond index, and you’ve got estimates of correlations and volatilities.
 What you discover of course, is that the equity indices are highly correlated to one another.
-Maybe they’re expected correlation is around 90.95, and so when you run it through the optimizer, oftentimes what you find, even if the expected difference in returns is really small, because those markets are so highly correlated, the optimizer will just say, “well, you should own 100% of your equity exposure in one of those indices and ignore the other two completely.”
+Maybe they’re expected correlation is around 90 or .95, and so when you run it through the optimizer, oftentimes what you find, even if the expected difference in returns is really small, because those markets are so highly correlated, the optimizer will just say, “well, you should own 100% of your equity exposure in one of those indices and ignore the other two completely.”

 So I mean ideally you want to have a robust portfolio that contains some exposure to all three of them and it, and it’s not that hard, especially with this small portfolio to conceive of a way to do that.
 So imagine we know that the equity indexes are all broadly exposed to the same risk factors, the same macro economic exposures.
 They’re highly correlated to one another.
 They’re kind of like one cluster.
-So why don’t we form portfolios by doing this: we take the SMP and Barclays Ag, we form the mean variance optimal portfolio of those two.
+So why don’t we form portfolios by doing this: we take the S&P and Barclays Ag, we form the mean variance optimal portfolio of those two.

-Rodrigo:30:30 Yeah, so the.
-What this means is that if your estimate, you return estimate for the Nasdaq for example, changes than what what won’t happen is you won’t then.
+Rodrigo:30:30Yeah, so the – what this means is that if your estimate, you return estimate for the Nasdaq for example, changes then what won’t happen is you won’t then.
 So let’s say you’re, you’re, you’re bringing it down in the first example, your Nasdaq position will go to zero and something else will replace it.
 Right?
-And the example that Adam just described, what will happen is if your estimate changes, your return estimate changes the weighting between the Ag Bond and the Nasdaq will change, but it will not take away.
+And the example that Adam just described, what will happen is if your estimate changes, your return estimate changes, the weighting between the Ag Bond and the Nasdaq will change, but it will not take away.
 It will be part of the portfolio, it won’t be replaced by something else.

-Adam:31:03 Yeah. [crosstalk 00:31:06] It will have a lower weight.
+Adam:31:03Yeah, it will have a lower weight.

 Rodrigo:31:06It’ll be less susceptible to drastic changes in portfolio construction.
 Right?
 So what you want to avoid when you’re doing an optimization, is you don’t want things that are highly correlated to each other that are part of the same economic risk bucket to meet in the same optimization.
 You want to separate those, right?
-So if you could go into the future space, the same thing can be said about Kansas City wheat and Manitoba wheat.
-You put them in the same optimization and you’ll be in and out of those things back and forth because it’s a wheat product, there’s just a direct way it’s the same thing.
+So if you could go into the futures space, the same thing can be said about Kansas City wheat and Manitoba wheat.
+You put them in the same optimization and you’ll be in and out of those things back and forth because it’s a wheat product, there’s just a direct way, it’s the same thing.

 You take them outside, you make sure that they’re never in the same, never the twain shall meet, and you will have inclusion of those asset classes without the fragility risk.
 Right?
 So that is a key thing that we need to address because of course everybody knows that mean variance optimization is an error maximizing equation.
 That’s what everybody quotes and that’s why it’s so difficult to use and because it’s so fragile, people avoid it.
 Well, there are ways to mitigate against that and you just have to make sure that you’re clustering your, your asset classes appropriately.

 Mike:32:05Awesome.
-Well gentlemen, that was a little over, uh our normal, ah broadcast time, but at the same time this is ah, a kind of complicated topic and also, uh, was one of ah, our most popular posts, so next we’re going to jump to one of our favorites.
+Well gentlemen, that was a little over, uh our normal, ah podcast time, but at the same time this is ah, a kind of complicated topic and also, uh, was one of ah, our most popular posts, so next we’re going to jump to one of our favorites.
 The trend, trend is your friend.
 We’re going to talk about trend.

 Rodrigo:32:26The most hated of all factors

-Rodrigo:32:29 Gotta talk about it.
+Rodrigo:32:29Gotta talk about it.

 Adam:32:29At the moment.

 Rodrigo:32:30That’s for sure.
 At the moment.
 And we’ll, uh, we’ll see you then.

 Rodrigo:32:34Thank you for listening to our 12 days of Investment Wisdom mini-series.
 You will find all the information we highlighted in this episode in the show notes @investresolve.com/12 days.
 You can also learn more about ReSolve’s approach to investing by going to our website and research blog at investresolve.com, where you will find over 200 articles that cover a wide array of important topics in the area of investing.
 We also encourage you to engage with the whole team on Twitter by searching the handle @investresolve and following Adam, Mike and myself.
-If you’re really enjoying this series, please take the time to share us with your friends through email, social media, and if you really learned something new and believe that our series would be helpful to others, we would be incredibly grateful if you could leave us a review on iTunes, we much appreciate it.
+If you’re really enjoying this series, please take the time to share us with your friends through email, social media, and if you really learned something new and believe that our series would be helpful to others, we would be incredibly grateful if you could leave us a review on iTunes.
 Thanks again and see you next time.